rlcmtech/Home_Lab_Portfolio/README.md

-# Hands-on-Documentation
+#Home Lab
 Good day!
 Thank you for visiting my profile.
-To see my completed hands-on documentation, kindly access this repository.
+To see view my networking portfolio and hands on activities, kindly access this repository.